Nebuleuse/Nebuleuse/README.md

 Further Information can be found on the **[Nebuleuse homepage][NebuleuseWeb]**

 ##Clients
-Currently only one client exists for [C++] but contributers are welcome to start working on a port to your favorite language.
+Currently only one client exists for [C++] but contributors are welcome to start working on a port to your favorite language.

 ## Documentation & Quick start
 The Nebuleuse documentation is available on the [Nebuleuse doc page][doc] where you can find the full API documentation as well as a quick start guide.